turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-12-tests.md

 ## Solve Tests (SLV)

 - [x] US12-SLV-1: It should show a loading spinner while delete puzzle is pending
-- [x] US12-SLV-2: It should call navigate with the correct url when delete puzzle resolves
+- [x] US12-SLV-2: It should navigate to the correct url when delete puzzle resolves
 - [x] US12-SLV-3: It should display errors if delete puzzle rejects

-### Navigation

-- [ ] US12-INT-1: It should navigate to the puzzles page after a successful deletion